-The European Medicines Agency (EMA) is committed to supporting global efforts to respond to existing and emerging public health threats such as antimicrobial resistance, the risk of falsified medicines, biological and chemical threats and emergencies such as an outbreak or a pandemic.
-The Agency has a number of mechanisms to contribute to a global repsonse to combat these challenges.
+The European Medicines Agency (EMA) is committed to supporting global efforts to respond to existing and emerging public health threats, such as antimicrobial resistance, biological and chemical threats and emergencies such as outbreaks or pandemics.
+The Agency has a number of mechanisms in place to contribute to global responses to such challenges.

-EMA can bring together and support groups of European experts who have specialised knowledge in areas such as antimicrobial resistance, biological and chemical agents used maliciously, infectious diseases, vaccines and clinical trial design to contribute to a global response.
+EMA can also call upon additional European experts with specialised knowledge in areas such as antimicrobial resistance, biological and chemical agents used maliciously, infectious diseases, vaccines and clinical trial design to contribute to the activities of the ETF in delivering a global response to public health threats.

-EMA has a number of mechanisms and tools which can potentionally be used to help speed up the development of medicines and vaccines to limit the development of an emerging threat or in the context of an outbreak, depending on the circumstances.
+EMA can mobilise a number of tools to help speed up the development of medicines and vaccines in the event of an emerging threat or an outbreak, depending on the circumstances.
 These include:

-- providing guidance and scientific advice on the tests and studies needed to develop new medicines such as antibmicrobial treatments and medicines or vaccines to combat an outbreak;
+- providing guidance and scientific advice on the tests and studies needed to develop new medicines such as antimicrobial treatments and medicines or vaccines to combat an outbreak;

 - encouraging new approaches by organising scientific workshops and publishing reflection papers;